Devoxx4KidsDE/workshop-jumping-sumo-4-scratch/README.md

 * **Running Samples** how to use it within Scratch that can be found in [german](./Scratch/de/sumo-programm.sb2) or in [english](./Scratch/en/sumo-programm.sb2)
 * a complete workshop that shows step by step instructions for the kids and the mentor

+### Running the bridge

+* The download contains the fully functional server (brigde).
+Go to the sumo4scratch-1.0/bin directory and start the server that connects the jumping sumo with a Scratch by typing ./sumo4scratch (on linux or max - in case execution does not work make sure the file is executable by applying "chmod 777") or sumo4scratch.bat (on windows).

+* When the server it is up it will say "Application started" in the console.
+You can also check if the server is running by going to http://localhost:9000/monitor.
+If you are provided with web page with a mars environment the server is running fine.

+* Then switch on the Jumping Sumo.
+The drone will provide a wifi network after it has fully started (they eyes will turn green).
+Choose that wifi network on you computer and connect to it.

+* Now follow the next steps to start Scratch

 ### Setup Scratch to Sumo4Scratch